cilium/cilium/Documentation/gettingstarted/encryption.rst

       --set encryption.enabled=true \\
       --set encryption.nodeEncryption=false

+``encryption.enabled`` enables encryption of the traffic between Cilium-managed pods and ``encryption.nodeEncryption`` controls whether host traffic is encrypted.
 These options can be provided along with other options, such as when deploying to GKE, with VXLAN tunneling: